nixworks/public/news/2010/06/28/index.md

 ##### Turkey
 ### [Philip Gordon, the Obama administration's top diplomat on European affairs warns Turkey that it must demonstrate its commitment to NATO, Europe and the United States after its opposition to sanctions against Iran's nuclear program and rhetoric against Israel after the Gaza flotilla raid. ](/news/2010/06/28/philip-gordon-the-obama-administration-s-top-diplomat-on-european-affairs-warns-turkey-that-it-must-demonstrate-its-commitment-to-nato-eur.md)
-_Context: European Union, Gaza flotilla raid, Israel, NATO, Turkey, United States, ban on ballistic missile tests_
+_Context: EU, Gaza flotilla raid, Israel, NATO, Turkey, United States, ban on ballistic missile tests_

 ##### Kyrgyzstan
 ### [Kyrgyzstan approves a new constitution with 90.6 percent of voters backing a constitution that would pave the way for a parliamentary election in October, following the violence of the recent uprising and riots. ](/news/2010/06/28/kyrgyzstan-approves-a-new-constitution-with-90-6-percent-of-voters-backing-a-constitution-that-would-pave-the-way-for-a-parliamentary-electi.md)